CareDailyAI/botlab/README.md

 Clone this repository to your computer.
 The 'botengine' file is a Python application which serves a dual purpose: it is the command line interface which provides access for the developer to create and manage bots, and it is also the software execution environment for which provides access for a running bot to securely interact with the outside world.

-Most developers simply type "./botengine" to execute commands on the command line interface.
-For example, "./botengine --help"
+Most developers simply type `./botengine` to execute commands on the command line interface.
+For example, `./botengine --help`

-If you're running Windows, we recommend using Cygwin to run the 'botengine' application.
-You can also try "python botengine".
+If you're running Windows, we recommend using Windows Terminal to run the 'botengine' application.
+You can also try `python botengine`.
+Please keep in mind that although Python is meant to be operating system independent, some differences do exist between OS's and bot commercial code runs in a Linux environment on the cloud or on the edge.

 When you clone the botengine repository, be sure to add its location to your PYTHONPATH variable.